Home » Blog » Microsoft 365 Provisioning

 2. Advanced Workload Automation

-Microsoft Graph API is crucial for automating everyday workloads:
+Microsoft Graph API is a key option for automating everyday workloads:

 • Email automation: Send, receive, and manage emails without user interaction, directly through the API.

-• Calendar management: Automate scheduling, send meeting requests, and manage event details, allowing for more efficient time management.
+• Calendar management: Automate scheduling, send meeting requests, and manage event details.

 M365 Provisioning: Email automation and notification settings